 Welcome!
 The Catholic Church, founded by Jesus Christ, continues to serve millions of people by helping them to answer life's most important questions and by leading them to the fullness of happiness.
-We invite you to find out about Jesus, the Church He founded, and meaning that only He can give.
-It is always a joyous occasion when a person chooses to learn more about becoming Catholic.
+We invite you to find out about Jesus, the Church He founded, and the meaning and purpose only found in Him.
+It is always a joyous occasion when a person chooses to learn more about the Catholic Church.

 RCIA at St. Mary Magdalene was the most extraordinary preparation for a most extraordinary experience of being baptized, being confirmed and receiving Communion within the Catholic Church.
 My relationship with Christ changed the color I see the world in and helped me get through very difficult times in my life.
 It was a life changer for eternity and the RCIA process will ensure that you are on fire for Christ and his Gospel, thirsting for more!